AI-sandbox/neural-admixture/README.md

 ## Training from scratch

-The HDF5 files containing the train and validation datasets must be placed in the data path passed as an argument, and they must be named `train.h5` and `validation.h5` respectively.
 To train a model from scratch, simply invoke the following commands inside the `src` directory.
 For more info about all the arguments, please run `python3 train.py --help`.
 If training a single-head version of the network suffices, please set `min_k` and `max_k` to the same value (K).
+Note that only HDF5 and VCF files are supported as of now.

 For unsupervised Neural ADMIXTURE: